Learn more about our faculty members.

 Hollis Carolyn Heyn has taught composition and literature courses at Lindenwood University for 21 years as a full time faculty member.
 As a generalist, her interests range from Medieval and Renaissance British literature to Colonial through Post Modern American literature.
 Gender and race as explored by William Faulkner are Prof. Heyn’s current topics of study and teaching.

-Spencer Hurst has been a barker at Six Flags, interoffice mail delivery person for a defense contractor, janitor in a maternity undergarment factory, transportation manager, director of global logistics, truck loader at UPS, K-12 substitute teacher, university teaching assistant, and English professor, in that order.
-Along the way he has been a questionable parent, mediocre husband, and as of a little over 2 years ago, a laughably inept grandfather.
-He hopes there is a forgiving God in heaven.
+Spencer Hurst has been a barker at Six Flags, interoffice mail delivery person for a defense contractor, janitor, transportation manager, director of global logistics, truck loader at UPS, K-12 substitute teacher, university teaching assistant, and English professor, in that order.
 His poetry and stories have appeared in Untamed Ink, Natural Bridge, River King Poetry Supplement, Salamander Magazine, and others.
 His awards include several poetry prizes sponsored by the St. Louis Poetry Center, an organization he has been a member of since 1997.
-He has been teaching composition, literature and creative writing at Lindenwood University since 1999.
+He has been teaching composition, literature, and creative writing at Lindenwood University since 1999.

 Dr. Lauren McCoy is an assistant professor in the English department at Lindenwood University.
 She attended Smith College and the University of St. Andrews as an undergrad and received her M.A. and Ph.D. from Washington University in St. Louis.
 Her research interests include gossip, Victorian newspapers and novels, and questions about privacy.
 Her work has appeared in Eighteenth-Century Fiction, Victorian Periodicals Review, and Victorian Review.
 She teaches classes on writing, literature, and horror films.

 Daniel Plate earned his B.A. in English and philosophy from Taylor University in Indiana.
 He followed this with an M.F.A. in creative writing from the University of Arkansas and a Ph.D. in literature from Washington University in St. Louis.
 His dissertation research focused on the effect of positivist ideas in philosophy of science on American literary critics in the 1930s and 1940s, especially in the work of the iconoclastic theorist Kenneth Burke.
-Throughout his career, Dr. Plate has been absorbed with the interactions among several disciplines: literature, philosophy of language, formal logic, computer science, number theory, and gaming.
-The last of these, gaming and theories of gaming, is currently at the top of his research interests.
-Dr. Plate is working to build the creative writing major into a thriving community on campus and has begun recruiting students for a gaming club at Lindenwood, hoping to encourage the pursuit of creativity, writing, gaming, and learning among students and colleagues.
+Throughout his career, Dr. Plate has been absorbed with the interactions among several disciplines: literature, philosophy of language, formal logic, gaming, number theory, computer science, and technology.
+The last of these, tech use for creative writing, is currently at the top of his research interests.
+Dr. Plate is working to build the Creative Writing Club into a thriving community on campus, hoping to encourage the pursuit of creativity, coding, writing, and learning among students and colleagues.

 After Professor Melissa Qualls graduated from Northeast Missouri State University with a B.A. in English and a B.A. in philosophy & religion, she taught ESL in Taejon, South Korea.
-She studied Latin American literature, Indian literature, and Asian literature while earning her master's degree in English at Truman State University, and introduces her students to diverse perspectives and cultures in many of her classes.
-Currently, she teaches courses in composition, gender studies, existentialism, Latino literature, and world literature.
+She studied Latin American literature, Indian literature, and Asian literature while earning her master's degree in English at Truman State University and introduces her students to diverse perspectives and cultures in many of her classes.
+She earned her M.F.A. in Writing from Lindenwood in 2018 and strives to recreate the challenging and nurturing creative environment she experienced in her own writing classes.
+Currently, she teaches courses in composition, creative writing, gender studies, existentialism, and world literature.